Home High Level Design V

 • how it works - textual data like categories etc are converted into a “vector” using “embeddings”

-• then, when user requests for their timeline, we first generate a vector for e.g. for the last video that the user watched. then, we query the vector store to find vectors close to it in the vector space, and then return these results
+• then, we query the vector store to find vectors close to it in the vector space, and then return these results

 Upload / Download Flow Deep Dive